jeffersonlee19/jeffersonlee19.github.io/trading.md

 subtitle: Money making money
 ---
 Using TDAmeritrade through the application thinkorswim.
-  * Largest holding (as of January 20, 2021): __Apple__
+  * Largest holding (as of February 23, 2021): **Apple** at 14% of portfolio.
-  * The below calculations are made assuming that the initial investment in the account has been available since January 1.
-This is not true as money was added monthly.
+  * *The below calculations are made assuming that the initial investment in the account has been available since January 1.
+This is not true as money was added monthly.*
-  * 2019 calendar year: 4.55% portfolio growth.
+  * 2019 calendar year: **4.55%** portfolio growth.
-  * 2020 calendar year: 19.85% portfolio growth.
+  * 2020 calendar year: **19.85%** portfolio growth.

 Here is a [pdf]({{ site.url }}/img/algo.pdf) of a short study I did on algorithmic trading and HFT.